Follow

 Change system time format using the Settings app

-Ubuntu has a central place for most settings.
+Ubuntu keeps most of your settings in one central place.
 To open it, click the Activities button or press the Super key, then type Settings.

 ubuntu linux activities overview search box